chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/sphere-carreau-with-sharp-interface/sphere-carreau-with-sharp-interface.rst

         end
       end
       subsection bc 1
+        set id   = 1
+        set type = outlet
+      end
+      subsection bc 2
         set id   = 2
         set type = slip
       end
-      subsection bc 2
+      subsection bc 3
         set id   = 3
         set type = slip
       end
-      subsection bc 3
+      subsection bc 4
         set id   = 4
         set type = slip
       end
-      subsection bc 4
+      subsection bc 5
         set id   = 5
         set type = slip
       end
     end

 .. note::
-    Since using a `deal.ii mesh <https://www.dealii.org/current/doxygen/deal.II/namespaceGridGenerator.html>`_, the boundary ``id = 1`` is by default the second boundary in the *x* axis, hence the free boundary in this problem.
-This is why all boundary indices are shifted.
+    Since we use a `deal.ii mesh <https://www.dealii.org/current/doxygen/deal.II/namespaceGridGenerator.html>`_, the boundary ``id = 1`` is by default the second boundary in the *x* axis.

 Physical Properties
 ~~~~~~~~~~~~~~~~~~~~

 This example showcases a shear-thinning flow, for which the kinematic viscosity decreases when the local shear rate increases.
-The Carreau model is being used.
-For more information on rheological models, see :doc:`../../../parameters/cfd/physical_properties`
+The Carreau model is used.
+For more information on rheological models, see :doc:`../../../parameters/cfd/physical_properties`.

 .. code-block:: text